+Camavinga Flattered by Real Madrid Interest

-Camavinga flattered by Real Madrid interest
+Eduardo Camavinga admitted he is flattered by Real Madrid's interest but the Rennes sensation remains focused after opting to remain at the French club in 2020-21.

-Camavinga has been strongly linked with LaLiga champion Madrid, while Ligue 1 titleholder Paris Saint-Germain is also reportedly eyeing the 17-year-old midfielder.
+Camavinga has been strongly linked with LaLiga champions Madrid, while Ligue 1 titleholders Paris Saint-Germain are also reportedly eyeing the 17-year-old midfielder.

 France's youngest debutant since 1914 after making his bow in the country's 4-2 Nations League win over Croatia, Camavinga has already committed to playing for Rennes this season.

-Asked about Madrid's reported interest, Camavinga – contracted at Rennes until 2022 – said: "Certainly when a big club is interested, it is nice.
+Asked about Madrid's reported interest, Camavinga – contracted at Rennes until 2022 – told Telefoot: "Certainly when a big club is interested, it is nice.
 But I am not getting carried away.

 "I took this choice with my family [to stay at Rennes].
 Today we are happy to have made this decision.
 I just need to focus on football and not think too much about everything else around it.